physrisk/website-source/articles/2013/randomly-generated-strange-attractors.md

 Interactive model
 -----------------

-Bellow you should be able to fined small applet, which enables generation of random strange attractors (using the method discussed above).
+Below you should be able to fined small applet, which enables generation of random strange attractors (using the method discussed above).
 In this applet we have implemented some filters, which remove the trivial attractors, though note that the algorithm behind the filter